jluby127/jluby127.github.io/books.md

 ### My Bookshelf

 Few things are better than a good book.
 For me, most "good" books are Sci-Fi, though this is not a hard rule.
-Here is an abbreviated list of some of may favorites, in no particular order.
+Here is an abbreviated list of some of my favorites, in no particular order.

 <ul type="disc">
     <li> I Am Legend - Richard Matheson </li>